yasirumadhuwantha/projects/Simple Calculator using C++ & Qt/README.md

-This is, Simple Calculator using C++ & Qt
+This is Simple Calculator using C++ & Qt